Mátyás Seiber: Career

 In 1925, Seiber accepted a teaching position at a private music school.
-In 1926, he took a position to play the cello in the orchestra of a ship from to North and South America.
+In 1926, he took a position to play the cello in the orchestra of a ship travelling between North and South America.
 This was where he became acquainted with jazz.

 In 1928 he became director of the jazz department at the Hoch Conservatory in Frankfurt, which offered the first academic jazz courses anywhere.
 His text book Schule für Jazz-Schlagzeug was written in 1929, as a practical summary of his theoretical requirements.
 Two of his articles of great importance were published in the journal Melos: "Jazz als Erziehungsmittel" (1928) and "Jazz-Instrumente, Jazz-Klang und Neue Musik" (1930).
 After the jazz department was closed by the Nazis in April, 1933, Seiber left Germany.
 He returned to Hungary but did not settle there.

 Seiber emigrated to England in 1935 and settled in London.
 He only became a British citizen after the war.
 Seiber taught composition and cello privately while working as a consultant for the subsidiary of Schott Music in London and composed film music.
 Michael Tippett invited him to be a professor of composition at Morley College in London, and from 1942 he was on the staff there; he became a teacher of composition, music aesthetics, and music theory.
 His many students included Don Banks, John Exton, Peter Racine Fricker, Alan Gibbs, Anthony Gilbert, Stanley Glasser, Michael Graubart, Barry Gray, Karel Janovický, Ingvar Lidholm, Malcolm Lipkin, David Lumsdaine, John McCarthy, John Mayer, Anthony Milner, Peter Schat, Wally Stott (who later became Angela Morley) and Hugh Wood.
 During this period, he created and trained his choir, the Dorian Singers.

 His friendships and work associations embraced many soloists, including Tibor Varga, Dennis Brain, Norbert Brainin, guitarists Julian Bream and John Williams, percussionist Jimmy Blades, folk singer Bert Lloyd, Max Rostal and tenor Peter Pears.

 He was a founder member of the Society for the Promotion of New Music, actively promoting new music throughout his life.

 Personal life

 In 1946 Seiber married the modern dancer Lilla Bauer (1912–2011), another Hungarian émigré.
 She was a lecturer at Goldsmiths’ College in London.
 They moved out of London to Caterham Surrey, in 1949.
-They are survived by their daughter Julia Seiber Boyd.
+Julia Seiber Boyd is their daughter.

-In 1960 Seiber was invited to do a lecture tour in South Africa, but he died there in Kruger National Park as the result of a car accident.
-Kodály dedicated his choral work titled Media vita in morte sumus to the memory of his former student.
+In 1960, while on a lecture tour in South Africa, Seiber was in a car accident in Kruger National Park and died of his injuries.
+Kodály, his former teacher, dedicated a choral work Media vita in morte sumus to his memory.